 I do believe that general education is important, however I believe that is pushed a little too far.

-As a teenage high school student I think that the foundation of a general education has been built and it is time to build on the areas that you are most interested in as an individual.
+A teenage high school student foundation of a general education has been built and it is time to build on the areas that you are most interested in as an individual.

 What do you think?
 I would love to hear from you and your opinions on this educational matter.